Guide

 At a glance

 A guide for using Beauty Diagram animation styles as a review and presentation layer on top of the same Mermaid source.
+Each example below maps an animation style to the kind of flow it helps the reader understand.

 Rendered proof